Orangutan

 - Orangutan's instance of is recorded as taxon[3].

-- Orangutan's taxon name is recorded as Pongo[8].
+- Orangutan's scientific name is Pongo[6].

 - Orangutan's Commons category is recorded as Pongo[7].